e-senturk/G531GD-GT-GU-Hackintosh/README.md

 # G531GT-Hackintosh
 OpenCore Build for G531-GT

+## V 1.1 Changelog:
+- Removed Unnecessary SSDT(Windows Patch And GRPW) now There are no modifications on DSDT.
+- Switched modded OC(For GUI and Windows Armoury Create Support)
+- Build Ported to Clover
+- Audio Glitch is Fixed

 ## V 1.0 Changelog:
 - Working Sound(thanks to @ayatkyo for pinconfig)
 - Working Trackpad(thanks to @serdeliuk)